awsdocs/amazon-mwaa-user-guide/doc_source/create-environment.md

 1. Choose **Next**\.

-1. On the **Configure advanced settings** page, under **Networking**, choose the VPC that was you [created for Amazon MWAA](vpc-create.md)\.
+1. On the **Configure advanced settings** page, under **Networking**, choose the VPC that you [created for Amazon MWAA](vpc-create.md)\.

 1. Under **Subnets**, ensure that only private subnets are selected\.
 Only private subnets are supported\.
 You can't change the VPC for an environment after you create it\.

 1. Under **Web server access**, select **Public Network**\.
 This creates a public URL to access the Apache Airflow user interface in the environment\.
+Access to this URL is managed by the AWS Identity and Access Management \(IAM\) policies for your environment\.
 **Note**
 To restrict access to the Apache Airflow UI to be accessible only from within the VPC selected, choose **Private Network**\.
-This creates a VPC endpoint that requires additional configuration to allow access, including a Linux Bastion\.
-The VPC endpoint for to access the Apache Airflow UI is listed on the Environment details page after you create the environment\.
+This creates a VPC endpoint that requires additional configuration to allow access, such as [creating a Linux Bastion](tutorials-private-network-bastion.md), or using existing VPN\-based access for the Apache Airflow UI\.
+The VPC endpoint for you to access the Apache Airflow UI is listed on the Environment details page after you create the environment\.

 1. Under **Security group\(s\)**, do one of the following:
    + Choose **Create new security group** to have Amazon MWAA create a new security group with inbound and outbound rules based on your **Web server access** selection\.